 Yes.
 You can give online here.

 It is a one-year plan.
 We want people to pray and consider increasing their regular giving (tithe giving) by a certain percentage.
-We are also asking people to forecast their additional giving, e.g. giving to specific ministries, missions, Hurting Families Fund, church planting, and year-end giving to set a giving goal.
+We are also asking people to forecast their additional giving, e.g. giving to specific ministries, missions, benevolence, church planting, and year-end giving to set a giving goal.

 Absolutely.
 We are trusting God to provide the resources through His people.
 If you need to make changes, contact our Finance Department at email@example.com.

 If you call Family Church home, you should participate in Relentless Pursuit.
 Trust God through the process.

 If you are not able to pay normal bills, our Hurting Families Fund is for you.
 We do not expect anyone to give who is not financially able.
 However, if you have assets, you may want to consider giving from those.
 We are only asking people to give according to their ability.
 We are not looking for equal gifts but equal responsibility.